-- METC assigns new Apprentices to the Electrical Contractors for employment/OJT opportunities. - New Apprentices become employees of an Electrical Contractor and earn wages, health insurance and retirement benefits. - The Electrical Contractor sends Apprentices to the job sites where they are needed. - The job site can be residential, commercial, or industrial anywhere within the 12 county jurisdiction. - While on the job, new Apprentices work with Journeymen and are taught the trade. - A new Apprentice's reputation begins the first day on the job it's up to the Apprentice if that reputation is good or bad. - The Apprentice must decide if he or she will be an employable asset or not it's up to the Apprentice to make that decision.
-Electrical construction work is full time work; scheduled for at least 40 hours per week. - Electrical construction work is full time work; scheduled for at least 40 hours per week. - Generally, most jobs are scheduled Monday through Friday, 7:00 am to 3:30 pm, with a half hour lunch break. - Some jobs work more than 40 hours per week.
-Overtime rules apply as per the Collective Bargaining Agreement. - Workers are paid once per week, generally on Friday.
+- METC assigns new Apprentices to the Electrical Contractors for employment/OJT opportunities. - New Apprentices become employees of an Electrical Contractor and earn wages, health insurance and retirement benefits. - The Electrical Contractor sends Apprentices to the job sites where they are needed. - The job site can be residential, commercial, or industrial anywhere within the 12 county jurisdiction. - While on the job, new Apprentices work with Journeymen and are taught the trade. - A new Apprentice's reputation begins the first day on the job it's up to the Apprentice if that reputation is good or bad. - The Apprentice must decide if he or she will be an employable asset or not it's up to the Apprentice to make that decision. - Electrical construction work is full time work; scheduled for at least 40 hours per week. - Generally, most jobs are scheduled Monday through Friday, 7:00 am to 3:30 pm, with a half hour lunch break. - Some jobs work more than 40 hours per week.
+Overtime rules apply as per the Collective Bargaining Agreement. - Workers are paid once per week, generally by Friday.